fhiso/legacy-format/serialisation.md

 multiple *characters* of *whitespace* following the *tag* on a *line* whose *payload* is a *string*, the second and subsequent *whitespace* *characters* can be parsed by the `S` production or the `String` production.
-Applications are *recommended* to resolve this ambiguity by matching the `S` production to the shortest possible non-empty sequence of *whitespace* so that any additional *whitespace* is considered to be part of the *payload*.
+Applications *must* resolve this ambiguity by matching the `S` production to the shortest possible non-empty sequence of *whitespace* so that any additional *whitespace* is considered to be part of the *payload*.

-{.note ...} This ambiguity is inherited from [GEDCOM 5.5.1].
-On the one hand, the grammar in §1 of [GEDCOM 5.5.1] allows at most one space *character* and any further space *characters* are therefore considered part of the *payload*.
-On the other hand, Appendix&nbsp;A says that some applications look for the first non-space *character* to denote the start of the *payload*, and recommends against doing this with the *payload* of the `CONT` tag.
+{.note ...} This ambiguity is inherited from GEDCOM, and Appendix&nbsp;A of [GEDCOM 5.5.1] warns that some applications look for the first non-space *character* as the start of the *payload*.
+There is no explicit statement that such applications are non-compliant, and this has left some doubt as to whether or not this behaviour permitted.
+In ELF this is explicitly not allowed.

 This ambiguity is most problematic on `CONC` *lines* where it can result in unwanted *whitespace* being inserted in the middle of a word, or